 Just like any other animal, leopard geckos have ways to express their happiness or unhappiness.
 As a gecko owner, it is your responsibility to know the signs of an unhappy leopard gecko so that you can address the issue if it occurs.

 Unfortunately, it can be a bit tough to tell if your leopard gecko is happy if you’ve never had one before.
 That is why we decided to write this article.
-By reading on, you can learn about 5 signs to look for to determine whether or not your leopard gecko is happy.
+By reading on, you can learn about five signs to look for to determine whether or not your leopard gecko is happy.

-5 Signs Your Leopard Gecko Is Happy
+The 5 Signs Your Leopard Gecko Is Happy

 Reptiles don’t have the same ability to be happy like us.
 With that being said, your leopard gecko’s happiness is mainly tied to its health.
 If your leopard gecko is sick, he is unhappy.
 In contrast, a healthy gecko is a happy one.

 For this reason, determining whether or not your leopard gecko is happy involves looking at signs for illness or sickness.
 Let’s take a look at the most common signs that your leopard gecko is healthy, and therefore happy.

 1. He is active.

 The first sign that your leopard gecko is happy is that he is active.
 If your leopard gecko explores his tank, goes back and forth between the warm and cool spot, and approaches the glass whenever he is hungry or sees you, he is likely really happy.
 If he looks bright and alert, that is even a better sign.

 In contrast, an unhappy leopard gecko will be really lethargic and sluggish.
 He may be sleeping or sitting with his eyes closed really often, and he will unlikely move around his tank.